wesleyraptor/streamingphish/README.md

 Primary actions:
   1. The Jupyter notebook is currently available at <your_servers_ip_address>:9000.
   2. Run streamingphish CLI utility:
    $ docker-compose exec cli streamingphish

-Secondary actions:
-  View service state:
-   $ docker-compose ps
-  Stop all daemon services:
-   $ docker-compose down
-  Rebuild application and restart services after updating source code:
-    $ docker-compose up -d --build
+See the Github README for further instructions on starting/stopping services, rebuilding the containers, etc.
 ```

+##### Windows or Mac OSX

-Installation on Mac OSX, though not officially supported, should work if docker and docker-compose are already installed.
+Installation on other platforms works if docker and docker-compose are already installed.
 Run the following command to build and start the containers:

 ```
  sudo docker-compose up -d